cruzgodar/lapsa/README.md

 ## Functional Builds

 In addition to text and other HTML elements, builds in Lapsa can be JavaScript functions.
 These functional builds are created as part of the options object and are called by Lapsa as needed.
-To get started, give a slide an id: for example, `<div class="slide" id="my-slide">`.
+To get started, give a slide an id: for example, `<div id="my-slide">`.
 For the sake of organization, it's recommended to put each slide's builds in their own file.
 Let's create a folder called `builds` and a file called `mySlide.js` with the following contents:

 ```js
 function reset({ lapsa, slide, forward, duration })